nileshpatil6/BhagwatGeeta-RAG/README.md

 ## How It Works

-1. The book is split into chunks and embedded using Google's embedding model
+1. The application loads pre-indexed embeddings from the book-embeddings.json file
 2. When you ask a question, the system finds the most relevant chunks using vector similarity
 3. The relevant chunks are sent to Gemini along with your question
 4. Gemini generates a response based on the context